terra-hq/vue-form/README.md

     -   Props:
         -   **formClass**: (Required) CSS class for styling the form group - (String).
+        -   **modifierClass**: CSS class for styling with a modifier class - If not provided, it will not be displayed - (String).

 -   **TLabel**
     The TLabel component represents the label for an input element.